-Egg whites whipped to stiff peaks, grated Gruyere folded in, formed into nests, baked with yolk in center.
+Cloud Eggs or Egg Nests are egg whites whipped to stiff peaks, grated cheese folded in, formed into nests, baked with yolk in center

 - 2 eggs

-- 1/8 teaspoon Kosher salt (a pinch of salt per egg)
+- 2 small pinches of salt (a pinch of salt per egg)

 1 Preheat the oven to 450°F with a rack in the middle.
 Line a roasting pan, or baking sheet that can take high temperatures without warping, with parchment paper or Silpat.